-Imperial Oil is an integrated energy company, engaging in the exploration, production, refining and marketing of energy products.
-It is Canada’s largest refiner of petroleum products and a leading marketer of fuels, lubricants, asphalts and specialty products.
+Imperial Oil is an integrated energy company, engaging in the exploration, production, refining, and marketing of energy products.
+It is Canada’s largest refiner of petroleum products and a leading marketer of fuels, lubricants, asphalts, and specialty products.
 By revenues, downstream constitutes nearly 70% of total revenues, followed by the upstream segment (25%) and the chemicals segment (~5%).

 Imperial has a presence in both upstream and downstream parts of the value chain.
 In the upstream part, Imperial owns and operates some of the best oil sands in Canada.
-Its Cold Lake operations is one of the largest in situ operations in the world, whereas Kearl is considered as one of Canada’s highest-quality oil sands deposits.
+Its Cold Lake operation is one of the largest in situ operations in the world, whereas Kearl is considered as one of Canada’s highest-quality oil sands deposits.
 In the downstream part, the company operates 400 kbd of refining capacity in strategically located refineries.
 Imperial’s Sarnia and Strathcona are amongst the largest integrated refining capacities in Canada.
 In addition, the company also operates a profitable polyethylene business.
 Imperial Oil enjoys nationwide leadership across the entire value chain.
 Its Esso and Mobil are popular brands across Canada.
 The popularity of Imperial products can be measured by the fact that the company manufactures and sells about one-fourth of the petroleum products used by the Canadians every day.Investment Data

 - Opportunity Score: 68

 - Ticker: TSE:IMO